7:00AM to 5:00PM

 If cleaning your drains and chugging chemicals down the tub isn’t helping the water drain seamlessly, remember to contact a plumber.
 Have them check for the overgrowth of tree roots.

 It is an early sign of pipe blockage if you hear a continuous, loud gurgling sound from your toilets or sinks.
 Now, this isn’t the familiar sound of water going down the flush – it is louder and lasts longer.
 It sounds like water is struggling to rush through the pipes but is obstructed by an object.

 At first, you can try cleaning your drain using the traditional baking soda and vinegar concoction.
 If that doesn’t work, use a drain snake or shower unclogging tool.

 If the problem persists, it is likely due to a tree root invasion.

 We don’t need to tell you how repulsive odours emanating from drains can be – we are sure all of us have been there to experience it first-hand in our lives.
 If tree roots have glided into your pipes and caused a blockage, you will notice a distinct, unpleasant odour arising from the sinkhole or drains.

-This is because the tree roots block water flow and trap the waste that flows down your drains, thereby releasing an odour that is frequently described as resembling a sulphurous stench or a rotten egg’s smell.
+This is because the tree roots block water flow.
+They trap the waste that flows down your drains, thereby releasing an odour.
+The smell is often described as resembling a sulphurous stench or a rotten egg’s smell.